mousebelt/mousewallet-sdk/README.md

 It has functionality for generating a mnemonic, generating addresses, syncing transactions, and sending transactions.
 This serves as the reference repository for both, but links are available to specific implementations.

-There is a showcase application of the SDK in the MouseWallet (pending release July 2018).
+There is a showcase application of the SDK in the MouseWallet.

 ### Repositories